ava-labs/avalanche-docs/docs/subnets/how-to-delete-subnet.md

-# How to delete a Subnet
+# How to Delete a Subnet

-## Deleting a Subnet configuration
+## Deleting a Subnet Configuration

 To delete a created Subnet configuration, run

 `avalanche subnet delete <subnetName>`

-## Deleting a deployed Subnet
+## Deleting a Deployed Subnet

 You can't delete Subnets deployed to Mainnet or the Fuji Testnet.